alfonso-presa/profiling-demo/README.md

 node wd.js
 ```

-Will generate log1, log2 and log3, that should be able to be opened with the chrome debugging tools or it's about:tracing
+Will generate `log*.json` that should be able to be opened with the chrome debugging tools or it's about:tracing

 ## Running in saucelabs